There are three common questions folks ask us when considering a direct box:

 When comparing passive DI boxes, begin by considering the instrument or audio source, the number of channels required for a particular setup and the feature set.
 You will find that most passive DIs share features such as an input pad and a ground lift.
 All Radial DIs have built-in filters to reduce parasitic noise caused by magnetic fields and radio frequency waves.

 The primary difference between the various models is the type of transformer that is employed.
 We spend hours listening to various transformers to find the best one for a given application and price point.
-For instance, the industry standard Radial JDI employs a USA-made nickel core transformer with dual faraday shields and a MuMETAL® external can.
+For instance, the industry-standard Radial JDI employs a USA-made nickel core transformer with dual Faraday shields and a MuMETAL® external can.
 MuMETAL® provides upwards to 10,000 times greater shielding than aluminum.
 This combined with the steel outer shell protects the sensitive high impedance signal from outside magnetic fields from power transformers that can pollute the signal.
-The JDI, JD6 and Duplex are exceptionally linear from 10Hz to 40kHz.
-The ProDI employs a similar custom-made transformer that is made off-shore that is also equipped with a MuMETAL® shield.
-The ProDI, ProD2, ProD8 share the same Eclipse transformer.
-It is linear from 20Hz to 18.5kHz and works extremely well for live touring.
-The Stage-Bug SB-2 employs a copper shielded transformer that delivers great performance from 40Hz to 18kHz making it ideal for weekend club dates and jamming with friends.
+The JDI, JDI Stereo, JD6 and Duplex have exceptionally linear frequency response from 10Hz to 40kHz.
+The ProDI employs a custom-made Eclipse transformer manufactured to our specifications for a more economical option to the Jensen and is also equipped with a MuMETAL® shield.
+The ProDI, ProD2, ProD8 share the same Eclipse transformer which is linear from 20Hz to 18.5kHz and works extremely well for live touring.
+The Stage-Bug SB-2 employs a copper shielded Eclipse transformer which delivers great performance from 40Hz to 18kHz; the Stage-Bug DI’s compact size makes it ideal for weekend club dates and jamming with friends.

-While the industry standard Radial JDI is primarily intended instruments such as bass, acoustic guitar and keyboards, the two-channel Duplex adds greater connectivity for AV applications where you may need to connect to CD players, video machines and so on.
+While the industry standard Radial JDI and JDI Stereo are primarily intended for use with instruments such as bass, acoustic guitar and keyboards, the two-channel Radial Duplex adds greater connectivity for AV applications where you may need to connect to CD players, video machines, or any device with consumer-type output connections.
 The same follows with respect when looking at the Radial Pro series.
-If you are using the DI in a live situation and the PA system is band-limited to 18kHz, you may find that the ProDI will work perfectly well.
-If on the other hand you are recording in the studio you may want to capture the very highest harmonics, the JDI may be a better choice.
-The Radial JDI is used by Tony Levin, Chick Corea, and The Who while the Pro series DIs like the ProD8 are used by U2, Rush and the Rolling Stones.
+If you are using the DI in a live situation and the PA system is band-limited up to 18kHz, you may find that the ProDI will work perfectly well.
+If on the other hand, you are recording in the studio you may want to capture the very highest harmonics, the JDI would be a better choice.
+The Radial JDI is used by Tony Levin, and The Who while the Pro series DIs like the ProD8 are used by U2, Rush, and the Rolling Stones.

 Comparing active DIs for instruments